Being a criminal defence lawyer is part of your DNA. It’s not a job. It’s not a job description. I could never be a prosecutor.

 Indeed, it’s been one of those nights here.

-You get the call, often from the local police, often from a family member or the person in trouble who is often in custody (detained).
+You get the call from the local police, a family member or the person in trouble and who is often in custody (detained).
 It’s usually at evening meal time or in the early hours of the morning.
-Somebody in trouble, needing help, frightened, unsure, lonely.
+Somebody in trouble, frightened, unsure and needing help.

 If it’s meal time you get up and leave immediately.
-You leave your half drunk tea untouched, your meal unfinished.
+You leave your half drunk (hot) tea, your meal unfinished.

-Or the call comes at 3 or 4 in the morning.
-Yep it does.
-You fumble around for the phone to offer advice and comfort.
+Or the call comes at 3 am in the morning.
+Yep.
+You fumble around for the phone.
+You offer advice and comfort.
 You climb out of bed, dress and drive down the dark quiet road of trouble and fear.
 This is not some story.
 It’s happening right here.
 It’s very human and very real.
 There are tears often.
 Comforting.

 The price of liberty is eternal vigilance.
 Day or night.
 Anytime.